 For over a century, Brenau has been governed by eight presidents and has a rich tradition of educating women.
 Today, the university offers bachelor’s, master’s, and specialists degrees on five campuses throughout Georgia.

-The Women’s College, located in Gainesville, has provided excellence in single gender education since 1878.
+The Women’s College, part of the Undergraduate School, located in Gainesville, has provided excellence in single gender education since 1878.